-What is Spanish Language Immersion?
+What Is Spanish Language Immersion?

-You’ve saved money, bought tickets, and have been working hard to learn all the fundamentals of the Spanish language.
+You’ve saved money, bought tickets and have been working hard to learn all the fundamentals of the Spanish language.
 By now you’ve probably mastered some common phrases and basic vocabulary.

-At home, you listen to Spanish podcasts and the news, watch Spanish movies, but ultimately the immersion process becomes interrupted by your daily activities.
+At home, you listen to Spanish podcasts, watch the news in Spanish and binge on Spanish movies, but ultimately the immersion process gets interrupted by your daily activities.
 When you go to the store, the cashier addresses you in English.
-At school or work, everything is in English.
+At school or work, everything’s in English.
 At the bank, English.
 You get it.